10. Bellas Artes Maduro Robusto

 - Original Score: 91

-Abdel Fernández is no stranger to unique cigar blends, but the Bellas Artes Maduro may very well be one of the company's most ambitious creations to date and is said to have been inspired by owner Fernández’s visits to Cuba’s national art museum in Havana, the Museo National de Bellas Artes de la Habana.
+Abdel Fernández is no stranger to unique cigar blends, but the Bellas Artes Maduro may very well be one of the company's most ambitious creations to date and is said to have been inspired by owner Fernández’s visits to Cuba’s national art museum in Havana, the Museo Nacional de Bellas Artes de la Habana.

 During this year's IPCPR Convention & Trade Show, A.J.
 Fernández released a maduro version of its Bellas Artes line, using a Brazilian mata fina wrapper, Mexican San Andrés binder and fillers from the company's farms in Estelí, Nicaragua.
 The aptly named Bellas Artes Maduro debuted in four regular production vitolas packaged in boxes of 20 and shipped to retailers in July.